How to Harvest and Store Seeds

 Trait 1

 As you can see in the picture above, the seed head to the left is still bright and fluffy.
 Therefore, it is still developing.
 The seed head to the right, however, looks brown and hard to the touch meaning it’s dry and ready to harvest.
-(Gomphena is shown above)
+(Gomphrena is shown above)

 Trait 2